 Gentlemen Prefer Blondes was in my regular rotation along with Ziegfeld Girl, all the Marx Brothers movies, Shall We Dance and a several more "regulars".
 But Gentlemen Prefer Blondes was the one I watched the most.

 Once in the early nineties, when arriving home from a long Griswold-style family road trip to the Grand Canyon at 4:00 a.m., my parents went straight to bed.
-I was exhausted, but I popped in Gentlemen Prefer Blondes and watched the early morning light of the Indiana sunrise fill the living room.
+I was exhausted.
+But I dutifully popped in my Gentlemen Prefer Blondes VHS and watched the early morning light of the Indiana sunrise fill the living room.

 More than anything else though, Russell was talented.
 She could sing.
 She could dance.
 She could be funny or dramatic.
 She literally had it all.

 I could watch the movie she introduced me to, I could remember the parts she laughed at, and it was my way of reaching my hand through the veil and trying to touch her life again.
 There comes a moment for everyone after they lose someone they love, a moment when they have to either give up completely or turn around and try to get back to being alive again.
 I can't tell you my exact moment, but it definitely took place during one of my insomniac movie binges.
-When what was on the screen was too good, too funny and full of energy for me to want to leave the party.
+When what was on the screen was too good, too funny, and too full of energy for me to want to leave the party.

 With Russell passing away, it's almost like I'm back to the April where my sister died.
 Back at the beginning of that long summer of watching movies all night, every night.
 But I know I'm not.
 It's just one of those fleeting moments.
 Jane is gone.
 Shannon is gone.
 It's like getting a shot, a brief wince of pain for a day or so and I'll be back in my present reality.
-Back to my life, not as a grief-stricken young teenager in my hometown but as an almost thirty-year-old happily married writer.
+Back to my life, not as a grief-stricken young teenager in my hometown but as an almost thirty-year-old writer.
 I'm here now and people need to know about Jane (and Shannon) and plenty else in this world...so I write.
 I ramble on and on about great movies and fun memories and that's just how I roll.

-So Jane, even though you're gone...ridiculous as I feel talking to you in my nothing little blog, I just wish I could tell you that you will literally never be forgotten.
-Not just because some people out there think you're funny or pretty, but because you really made a difference in my life.
+Jane, even though you're gone...ridiculous as I feel talking to you in my nothing little blog, I just wish I could tell you that you will literally never be forgotten.
+Not just because some people out there think you're funny or pretty, but because you made a difference in my life.

 "Though you'll be gone for a while, I know that I'll be smilin'..."